oculairmedia/Bookstack-MCP/docs/FastMCP-Migration-Plan.md

 # FastMCP 2.0 Research & Migration Plan

+> **✅ MIGRATION COMPLETE**: This migration has been successfully completed.
+The Python FastMCP server is now the primary and only supported server.
+The TypeScript/mcp-framework server is deprecated.

-This document captures our evaluation of FastMCP 2.0 and a concrete plan to migrate from the current Node/TypeScript `mcp-framework` server to a Python-based FastMCP server.
+This document captures our evaluation of FastMCP 2.0 and the completed migration from the Node/TypeScript `mcp-framework` server to a Python-based FastMCP server.

 ## Objectives